Schindler's List (1993)

 - This film does show nudity, but a lot of it is non-sexual and shows what the Holocaust was actually like.
 The nudity is even briefer due to the black and white coloring except when focused on womens breast's and women removing clothes to shower.

 - A woman is shown removing her dress with nothing underneath as the camera shows her breasts and pubic area for quite a while while women around her get undressed.

 - Men and women take off their clothes and run in circles and men are forced to do "squats" to humiliate them as their penises are shown.

 - Oskar is seen having sex with his mistress in a darkly lit room.
 There is moaning, some thrusting and you can see his lover's breast.

 - A woman lies in Goeth's bed.
 Her breasts are clearly seen in various shots each lasting for 5-10 seconds.

 - A man kisses one woman after another

 - A woman wears a shirt that allows the form of her nipples to be seen at times.

-- A man fondles a woman's clothed breast.
+- A man grabs a woman's clothed breast against her will.

 - A man kisses a woman who does not want to be kissed